mandiant/flare-fakenet-ng/README.md

 The keys `privkey.pem` and `server.pem` used by FakeNet-NG's servers are in the application's root directory.

-Last but not least, the Windows diverter supports two DNS related settings:
+* **NetworkMode** - Specify the network mode in which to run FakeNet-NG.
+Valid settings are `SingleHost` (manipulate traffic from local processes), `MultiHost` (manipulate traffic from other systems), and `Auto` (use whatever `NetworkMode` is functional on the current platform.
+Not all platforms currently support all modes.
+For now, leave this set to `Auto` to get `SingleHost` mode on Windows and `MultiHost` mode on Linux.

+The Diverter generally supports the following DNS-related setting:

-* **ModifyLocalDNS** - modify local machine's DNS service.
+* **ModifyLocalDNS** - point local machine's DNS service to FakeNet-NG's DNS listener.

+The Windows implementation of Diverter supports the following DNS-related
+setting:

-* **StopDNSService** - stops Windows DNS client (Dnscache).
-This allows FakeNet to see the actual processes resolving domains as opposed to the generic 'svchost.exe' process.
+* **StopDNSService** - stops the Windows DNS client service (Dnscache).
+This allows FakeNet-NG to see the actual processes resolving domains as opposed to the generic 'svchost.exe' process.

+The Linux implementation of Diverter supports the following settings:

+* **LinuxRedirectNonlocal** - When using FakeNet-NG to simulate Internet connectivity for a different host, this specifies which externally facing network interfaces to re-route to FakeNet-NG.
+* **LinuxFlushIptables**    - Flush all `iptables` rules before adding rules for FakeNet-NG.
+The Linux Diverter will restore the old rules as long as its termination sequence is not interrupted.
+* **LinuxFlushDnsCommand**  - Specify the correct command for your Linux distribution to flush the DNS resolver cache if applicable.

+* **DebugLevel**            - Specify fine-grained debug events to display.
+                              Refer to `fakenet/diverters/linutil.py` for valid
+                              labels.

 Redirecting All Traffic
 -----------------------

-By default the diverter will only intercept traffic that has a dedicated listener created for it.
+By default the Diverter will only intercept traffic that has a dedicated listener created for it.
 However, by enabling `RedirectAllTraffic` setting and configuring the default TCP and UDP handlers with the `DefaultTCPListener` and `DefaultUDPListener` settings it is possible to dynamically handle traffic